fugu-chop/launch_school/daily_logs/6_daily_log_feb2021.md

 __*Thoughts*__<br/>
 More practice.
 I'm reaching the point where it's hard to keep pushing.
 I'm glad I only have two full days of revision left here.
 I'm pushing towards the finish line.

+##### 25/02/21 (Wed)
+__*Concepts covered*__<br/>
+- RB129 Interview Assessment
+- Revision
+  - Exercise revision
+  - Quiz Revision

+__*Time spent*__<br/>
+150 minutes

+__*Thoughts*__<br/>
+Whoops, I had one full day of revision, not two (I got the days confused).
+I had a headache leading up to the assessment, which was bothersome.
+The actual test was quite challenging - the last question in particular required chaining methods together and replacing what Ruby was interpreting as an instance variable with a method call.
+I definitely didn't do as well this time, but I'm happy that I was actually able to solve all of the problems without prompting from the assessor.